jaredchua32/jcSlider/wiki/configuring_jSliders_options.md

 **Possible values**: Any valid CSS `background-color` value in string format such as `'#000000'`, `'rgb(255,255,255)'`, `'rgba(255,255,255,1)'`, `'red'`, `'black'`, `'hsl(0, 100%, 50%)'`, `'hsla(240, 100%, 50%, 0.7)'`, `etc`.

 **Description**: The `frameBG` property is the `background-color` of the frames.
 The easiest way to understand this is by envisioning a picture frame with a picture that does not occupy the entire frame - `frameBG` is simply the parts of the frame that have not been covered by the image.
-Because jSlider has the ability to display images with varying dimensions, 'rectangles' are displayed around the image in order to preserve the image's aspect ratio.
+Because jcSlider has the ability to display images with varying dimensions, 'rectangles' are displayed around the image in order to preserve the image's aspect ratio.
 The default value of this property is `'#000000'`.

-Please visit the [demo page](http://jaredchua.com/jslider/wiki/demos/framebg.html) to see this property in action.
+Please visit the [demo page](http://jaredchua.com/jcslider/wiki/demos/framebg.html) to see this property in action.

 ***